stephluooo/League-Performance-Prediction/README.md

 This result suggests that the missingness of the url column is not entirely random.
 Instead, the url column demonstrates a **Missing at Random (MAR)** relationship with the league column.
 This implies that the likelihood of a url being missing depends on the associated league.

+# Assessment of Missingness II

+Additionally, the 'url' column could also be **MAR** dependent on the 'side' column due to the structure of the data collection process.
+Specifically, if only one URL is attached to all rows corresponding to the same game, and the 'Blue' side rows consistently appear before the 'Red' side rows in the dataset for each game, then the 'Blue' side rows are more likely to have a non-missing URL.
+This systematic ordering could lead to a higher likelihood of missing URLs for the 'Red' side rows, making the missingness in the 'url' column conditionally dependent on the 'side' column.

+### Hypothesis:

+Null Hypothesis (H₀): The distribution of 'side' (Blue vs. Red) when the 'url' column is missing is the same as when it is not missing.
+Alternative Hypothesis (H₁): The distribution of 'side' (Blue vs. Red) differs based on the missingness of the 'url' column.

+### Test Statistic:

+Test Statistic: Total Variation Distance (TVD) Significance Level (α): 0.05

+The TVD was used as the metric to quantify the difference between the distributions of 'side' (Blue vs. Red) when the 'url' column is missing versus when it is not missing.
+A permutation test with 1,000 permutations was conducted to calculate the empirical distribution of TVD under the null hypothesis.

+This histogram illustrates the empirical distribution of TVD values from the permutation test.
+The red vertical line represents the observed TVD for the original data.
+The observed TVD lying significantly outside the range of the permuted TVD values indicates strong evidence against the null hypothesis.

+<iframe src="empirical_side_distribution.html" width="800" height="600" frameborder="0"></iframe>
+The permutation test yielded an observed TVD of 0.0 and a p-value of 1.0.
+This result indicates no significant difference in the distribution of 'side' (Blue vs. Red) based on the missingness of the 'url' column.
+Therefore, we fail to reject the null hypothesis, suggesting that the missingness in the 'url' column is not dependent on the 'side' column.

 # Hypothesis Testing